OWASP/www-chapter-gauhati-university/index.md

 <div style='color:#728FCE;'>

-OWASP Gauhati University is a student chapter of OWASP for Gauhati University.
-The main aim of creating this community to bring the interested students forward and provide them a community so that they can learn as well as contribute in the concern field.
+OWASP Gauhati University is a local student chapter for the students who are interested and enthusiastic about Cyber Security.
+The main purpose of this chapter is to bring the interested students forward and provide them a community so that they can learn as well as contribute in the concern field.

 </div>